American Society for Reproductive Medicine

 The American Society for Reproductive Medicine began in 1944.
 There are presently members in all 50 states and over 100 countries.
 These individuals include not only OB/GYNs, but also professionals in urology, the mental health field, nurses, and even veterinarians.

 In November of 2016, the American Society for Reproductive Medicine (ASRM) was recognized at the Resolve Night of Hope.
 Resolve assists those who have been diagnosed with infertility and provides support and resources, including advocating for patients who do not have access to treatment for infertility due to the high cost.
 The Night of Hope celebration brought together those in the ASRM as well as other medical professionals and leaders who want to help provide couples and individuals with the assistance they deserve for infertility treatment.

-Dr. Erol Onel serves Heron Therapeutics in La Jolla, California, as company president.
+Dr. Erol Onel serves Heron Therapeutics in La Jolla, California, as company vice president.
 In this position Dr. Erol Onel leads a team working toward the FDA approval for a non-opioid pain management drug.

 There are a number of risks when it comes to using opioids as a medical solution for chronic pain management.
 The most significant risk involves patients becoming completely dependent on an opioid to manage pain levels, both physically and psychologically.
 This dependency has the potential to quickly evolve into drug addiction.
 Studies have indicated that individuals with past histories of substance abuse are at a higher risk for opioid dependency and addiction, pressing the need for non-opioid alternatives.